-If you’re looking for a super tough plant season-long interest, look no further than sedum.
+If you’re looking for a super tough plant with season-long interest, look no further than sedum.
 Sedum is a perennial plant with thick, succulent leaves, fleshy stems, and clusters of star-shaped flowers.
 These sun-loving plants are hardy, drought tolerant, and require very little maintenance.
 Sedums come in a variety of shapes, colors, textures and sizes, and are suitable for almost any garden design or container.
 Many varieties bloom in late summer through fall when many other bloomers are on their way out.
 They also offer a late-season source for pollinators during this period.

 Sedums are common in both creeping and upright form.
 The creeping types have long narrow stems that grow along the ground and form mats of colorful fleshy foliage in blues, yellows, coppers, maroons and more.
 Many creeping types of sedum will root wherever they touch the ground and can easily spread to fill a space.
 This makes them a perfect choice for groundcover in rock gardens or for growing through cracks in walls.
 Although not specifically grown for their blooms, creeping sedums do produce short and attractive sprays of flowers.